CognisynAI/Mission/README.md

 **ENRICHING PEOPLE WITH FEEDBACK:**

 **Educational Feedback:**
-  Provide informative feedback to players about the consequences of their actions.
+  Provide informative feedback to players about outcomes of their actions.
 This will include explanations of how certain policies or decisions impact AI ethics, human rights, or environmental health.

 **Real-World Correlations:**
   Make connections between game scenarios and real-world events to enable understanding of the complexity of these issues in real life and the importance of virtual decisions.